UrbsLab/scikit-FIBERS/docs/source/index.rst

 Installation
 -----------------------------

-We can easily install scikit-rare using the following command:
+We can easily install scikit-fibers using the following command:

 .. code-block:: bash